JonathanZcs/OS-Assignment1/README.md

-This is Jonathan Zajac's submission for Kent State's Operating Systems assignment 1, produdcer consumer problem.
+This is Jonathan Zajac's submission for Kent State's Operating Systems coding assignment 1.
+This is a possible solution to the producer-consumer problem.